LeoFrancis/SLAM_implementation/README.md

 6. Map the features from two consecutie images
 7. Plot the map and display the output
 8. Added the matchign technique using KNN macthing
+9. Fundamental matrix matchign and removing the outliers